-San Ignacio is the day trip mecca of Belize – find out what tours are available as well as information on attractions, food, accommodation & transport.
+San Ignacio, Belize is the ultimate day trip mecca – check out our Budget Travel Guide and find out what tours are available as well as information on attractions, food, accommodation & transport.

-San Ignacio is a small town on the west bank of the Bacal River, in the Cayo district of Belize – its-twin town Santa Elena lies on the east bank.
+San Ignacio, Belize is a small town on the west bank of the Bacal River, in the Cayo district– its twin town Santa Elena lies on the east bank.

-There’s not much to see or do in San Ignacio itself but it’s an excellent base town for exploring the region.
+There’s not many things to do in San Ignacio, Belize itself but it’s an excellent base town for exploring the region.

 Outdoor adventurists can go hiking, kayaking, swimming, caving & horseback riding while cultural lovers can visits some of the most famous Mayan ruins in the country.